Skip to main content

 • “I feel an emotional void, with some hints of vague anger, but to be honest, I can't even get worked up enough about the game to articulate that anger.”

-• “The rolls in this game are terrible; it feels bad to frequently fail 90%+ rolls, which ruins an otherwise boring story.”
+• “The rolls in this game are frustrating; it feels bad to frequently fail 90%+ rolls, which ruins an otherwise boring story.”

 • “Characters are uninteresting and annoying, and the story is boring.
-The controls are confusing or even downright cryptic, especially with interactive items.
-For example, why does the default point of interaction with a stack of barrels cause them to fall on top of my character instead of to the side or in the opposite direction like a normal person would push them?
-Does the character pull the barrels towards them knowing they'll be crushed?
-Why?
-Because the game just wants to punish you for interacting with things.
-Additionally, the leveling system is annoying and requires a huge amount of time and effort just to reliably use one spell or skill without fail.
-There's also a weird glitch that causes the game to freeze during load screens.”
+The controls are confusing and even downright cryptic, especially with interactive items.
+For example, why does the default point of interaction with a stack of barrels cause them to fall on top of my character instead of to the side?
+It feels like the game punishes you for interacting with things.”

 • “Coupled with a boring story and a lackluster battle system, it all goes downhill.”